Dyalog/ride/docs/working_in_a_dyalog_session.md

 ### Interrupts

-A Dyalog Session running through RIDE responds to both strong and weak interrupts.
+A Dyalog Session running through Ride responds to both strong and weak interrupts.

 A strong interrupt suspends execution as soon as possible (generally after completing execution of the primitive currently being processed).
 A strong interrupt is issued by selecting `Actions > Strong Interrupt`.
 You can assign a keyboard shortcut for this via `Edit > Preferences > Shortcuts > SI`.

 A weak interrupt suspends execution at the start of the next line (generally after completing execution of the statement currently being processed).
 A weak interrupt is issued by selecting `Actions > Weak Interrupt` in the menu options or by pressing <kbd>Break</kbd> (usually <kbd>Ctrl</kbd>+<kbd>Pause</kbd>, but configurable via `Edit > Preferences > Shortcuts > WI`).

-## Terminating a Dyalog Session Running Through RIDE
+## Terminating a Dyalog Session Running Through Ride

-RIDE will close when the interpreter terminates, including through entering `)OFF` or `⎕OFF` in the interactive session.
+Ride will close when the interpreter terminates, including through entering `)OFF` or `⎕OFF` in the interactive session.